harleydutton/tabula-rasa/section-mush/Source Material.md

-Works of popular fiction like Lord of the Rings, Star Wars, Disney, etc. (please don't sue me) are source material and can be used to create a [[Setting 1]].
+Works of popular fiction like Lord of the Rings, Star Wars, Disney, etc. (please don't sue me) are source material and can be used to create a [[Setting]].
 [[naming decisions]] this is not the same as [[Content]]